diceroll123/discord.py/docs/api.rst

     Called whenever a private channel is deleted or created.

+    This requires :attr:`Intents.messages` to be enabled.

     :param channel: The private channel that got created or deleted.
     :type channel: :class:`abc.PrivateChannel`

 .. function:: on_private_channel_update(before, after)

     Called whenever a private group DM is updated. e.g. changed name or topic.

+    This requires :attr:`Intents.messages` to be enabled.

     :param before: The updated group channel's old info.
     :type before: :class:`GroupChannel`